SiddhantAttavar/dotfiles/README.md

 ## Setup <a name = "setup"></a>
 ### Windows <a name = "windows"></a>
  - Clone this repository: `git clone https://github.com/SiddhantAttavar/dotfiles.git`
- - cd into the dotfiles-windows directory: `cd dotfiles`
+ - cd into the dotfiles directory: `cd dotfiles`
  - Run `setup.ps1` in PowerShell as an administrator with the command: `powershell -ExecutionPolicy Bypass -File setup.ps1`

 ### Linux / WSL <a name = "linux"></a>